This is episode thirteen of Git Good, Season Two.

 Almost no other project does anything like it.
 The barrier is not technical.
 The tools exist.
 The barrier is cultural and organizational.
 Most open source projects are maintained by one person, maybe two, working in their spare time.
 Asking them to also maintain a cryptographic web of trust is asking them to do a second unpaid job on top of their first unpaid job.

-The next episode will tell the full technical story of the XZ attack.
-But the identity lesson is this.
-Git did not verify Jia Tan's identity.
-GitHub did not verify Jia Tan's identity.
-The mailing list did not verify Jia Tan's identity.
-The only verification that happened was social.
-Jia Tan sent good patches.
-Jia Tan showed up consistently.
-Jia Tan earned trust the same way every legitimate contributor earns trust, by doing the work.
-And that was enough.
-Because in Git's model, that is all there is.
+The identity lesson is what matters for this episode.
+Git did not verify Jia Tan.
+GitHub did not verify Jia Tan.
+The mailing list did not verify Jia Tan.
+Sock puppet accounts pressured the exhausted solo maintainer into accepting help, and nobody checked whether the helpful stranger was who they claimed to be.
+The only verification was social.
+Jia Tan sent good patches, showed up consistently, and earned trust the same way every legitimate contributor earns trust.
+By doing the work.
+In Git's identity model, that was enough.
+Because in Git's identity model, that is all there is.

 There are two ways to think about Git's trust model, and both of them are correct.